 I have been a medical herbalist for the past 11 years.
 The most consistent question I get asked is what is a medical herbalist?

-When you attend the medical herbalist he/she will sit down with you and have a thorough consultation during which they will ask questions about your current and past state of health.
+When you attend a medical herbalist they will sit down with you and have a thorough consultation during which they will ask questions about your current and past state of health.

 A record of your diet and lifestyle will be taken and physical examinations where appropriate will be carried out, for example;